Listen below or .

 [00:00:44] Dr. Danielle Andrade: I'm Danielle Andrade.
 I'm an adult neurologist specializing in epilepsy.
 I'm the director of the medical epilepsy program at University of Toronto.
 And I'm also the director of the adult genetic epilepsies program.
 I am the former.
 Chair in the task force for transition of care from childhood to adult.
 And now I am a co-chair in the same task force.

 [00:01:17] ILAE: Excellent.
 Well, that's a perfect segue into our topic, which is transition care.
-There was a recent paper on transition care and you were the senior author; that's what we're here to talk about.
+There was and you were the senior author; that's what we're here to talk about.
 If you could maybe set the stage a little bit for people who aren't familiar with transition care?
 What is it and why is it important in epilepsy?

 [00:01:42] Dr. Danielle Andrade: Okay, so I think one of the important things is to make sure we understand the difference between transition and transfer of care.